jgcmarins/django-commands/README.md

 # django-commands
-A repository that provides information about on how to develop web apps with django.
+A repository that provides information about how to start a new project in django.

 # ATTENTION
-This isn't the official django tutorial.
+This isn't the official django's tutorial.
 It's just a simplified way to create a new project and start developing fast, avoiding waste of time with some mistaken commands.
 If you don't know anything about django, it's highly recommended that you visit django's official website [https://www.djangoproject.com/](https://www.djangoproject.com/).

 ## Index
 - [Index](#index)